-As of December 31, 2011, we had outstanding approximately 5.0 million investor warrants and 3.2 million employee and director options to acquire shares of our common stock, or approximately 28.2% of our shares on a fully diluted basis.
-Although the exercise prices of the substantial majority of the warrants and stock options were significantly above the market price at that date, the issuance of shares of our common stock upon exercise of our outstanding warrants and stock options could result in dilution to the interests of other holders of our common stock and could adversely affect our stock price.
+As of March 31, 2012, we had outstanding approximately 5.0 million investor warrants and 3.2 million employee and director options to acquire shares of our common stock, or approximately 28.2% of our shares on a fully diluted basis.
+Although the exercise prices of all of the warrants and the substantial majority of the stock options were significantly above the market price at that date, the issuance of shares of our common stock upon exercise of our outstanding warrants and stock options could result in dilution to the interests of other holders of our common stock and could adversely affect our stock price.
 The overhang of outstanding warrants and options may adversely affect our stock price.
 The warrant exercise prices may be adjusted under certain circumstances.